 - The SEN coordination award.
 Warwickshire University - Horsham School Partnership meetings - The Learning and Behaviour Support Team who provide advice to staff to support the success and progress of individual pupils.
 They also have a specific Team who will advise on children on the Autistic spectrum. - The NHS Speech Language Therapist visits to assess and plan support for targeted pupils.
-These programmes are then delivered by a trained Teaching Assistant. - The Governor with specific responsibility for SEN has completed the SEN Governor training.
-Run by West Sussex Advisors
+These programmes are then delivered by a trained Teaching Assistant.

+Specialist training has been provided to the Governor with specific responsibility for SEN has completed the on: